Keikyū Main Line: Accidents

 On 18 April 2013, at about 4:30 pm, two window panes shattered in the front car of a commuter train while passing an express train going the opposite direction, resulting in minor lacerations to two high school students sitting with their backs to the windows.
 One window pane was also cracked on the passing train with no injuries.
 The accident occurred between Keikyu Taura and Anjinzuka stations, with approximately 30 people in the car at the time of the accident.

-On 5 September 2019 at 11:43 am, a rapid limited express (Aoto on the Keisei Oshiage Line to Misakiguchi) collided with a truck and derailed at a level crossing between Kanagawa-shimmachi and Nakakido Stations in Yokohama's Kanagawa Ward.
+On 5 September 2019 at 11:43 am, a rapid limited express (Aoto on the Keisei Oshiage Line to Misakiguchi) collided with a truck and derailed at a level crossing between Kanagawa-shimmachi and Nakakido (now; Keikyū Higashi-Kanagawa) Stations in Yokohama's Kanagawa Ward.
 The truck driver, identified as 67-year-old Michio Motohashi, was killed.
 35 others were injured.
 According to the police and other reports, Motohashi was driving fruits from Yokohama to Narita and got stuck on the level crossing after attempting a right turn from a narrow side road that was not part of his normal route.
 Police were also investigating to see if the train operator correctly applied the brakes.
 Trains were suspended between Keikyū Kawasaki and Kamiōoka Stations until the afternoon of 7 September.
 The train was scrapped in the aftermath.